Landmark Inn State Historic Site

 The Landmark Inn State Historic Site is a historic inn in Castroville, Texas, United States.
-It serves the general public as both a state historic site and a bed & breakfast with eight overnight rooms.
+It serves the general public as both a state historic site and inn eight overnight rooms.

 Cesar and Hannah Monod, Swiss immigrants, arrived in Indianola, Texas in the 1830s and settled in Castroville, Texas above a busy crossing on the Medina River in 1849.
 They constructed a one-story limestone building used as a residence and a general store.
-They also built a detached commercial kitchen that was the working and living space for their enslaved woman, Harriet and her infant.
-In 1850, he bought the adjacent lot with a small house built by Alsatian immigrants Michel and Rosine Simon in 1847.
+They also built a detached commercial kitchen that was the working and living space for their enslaved woman and enslaved infant.
+In 1850, he bought the adjacent lot with a small house built by immigrants Michel and Rosine Simon in 1847.

 John and Rowena Vance purchased Monod's property in 1853 and added an ell wing to the general store to better serve travelers on the Old San Antonio Road that passed through Castroville on the way west to Eagle Pass, El Paso, and points beyond.
 In 1859, the Vances added a personal residence, which was the largest in Castroville at the time, and converted Simon's small house into a wash house for use in both bathing and clothes washing.
 As the town grew and traffic on the road increased after the Civil War, the Vances added a second story to the store building in 1874 to provide rooms for overnight guests.